Responsive Nonprofit Moves Management

 • Meeting with leadership

-• Personalize their direct mail with handwritten notes in the margins, on a Post-it, etc.
+• Direct mail personalization with handwritten notes in the margins, on a post-it, etc.

-• Recognize milestones, both personal and as givers (ie. wedding anniversary and first donation anniversary)
+• Milestone recognition, both personal and as givers (e.g., wedding anniversary or first donation anniversary)

-• Ask to meet with you so you can learn more about their interests
+• In-person meeting so you can learn more about their interests

 As you create your moves management strategy, choose the standard moves that make up your major donor journeys.
 What are the first ways you engage?
 What do you offer next to invite deeper connection?